ericdahl/velocity-2015-notes/README.md

   - attack graphs to determine what attackers will focus on
 - osquery
   - performant host instruementation tool with sql interface
-    - issue sql query and get back live inforamtion at runtime
+    - issue sql query and get back live information at runtime
     - tables for
       - running processes
       - loaded kernel modeules